Draconis187/PercipioProject1QuizChristopherKyleDeJager/README.md

 ## Project purpose

-The purpose of this project is to test one's knowledge from questions drawn from teh Star Wars games and movies.
+The purpose of this project is to test one's knowledge from questions drawn from the Star Wars games and movies.
 This consists of ten multiple choice questions.

 ## Project value

 The value of the quiz is to improve the general knowledge of those taking the quiz and to have fun.
-The quiz includes some images for the beginning and the summary based on how well teh user performed on the quiz.
+The quiz includes some images for the beginning and the summary based on how well the user performed on the quiz.

 ### Code used